-Generic minimising and mitigating strategies are provided in Table 39.
+Generic minimising and mitigating strategies are provided in Table 43.

-Table 39 Potential impacts to ecological values and recommended mitigation measures
+Table 43 Potential impacts to ecological values and recommended mitigation measures

 Potential impact Recommended mitigation measures Removal of habitat Set clear boundaries for clearing works.
 Keep clearing footprints to a minimum.
 Where possible, remove limbs from trees rather than entire trees (e.g. adjacent to tracks and waterway crossings).
 Avoid removal of significant vegetation communities (e.g. SEVT).
 Declines in threatened species populations Avoid vegetation clearing where previously cleared areas in the project site are available for the location of infrastructure.
 Avoid removal of critically important features of threatened species habitats (e.g. large hollow-bearing trees for greater gliders) where possible.
 Use fauna spotter catchers to identify and, if necessary, relocate threatened fauna before clearing works.
 Clearing should be completed in a sequential manner to allow fauna to first self-relocate.
 Establish temporary exclusion fencing to minimise entrapment, injury and/or mortality of fauna in sensitive areas during construction, where possible.
-Develop a vegetation management plan to address potential impacts of construction on flora and vegetation communities.
-Develop a fauna management plan to address potential impacts of construction on fauna and habitat.
+Implement the Tarong West Preliminary Vegetation Management Plan (Ecosure 2023b) to address potential impacts of construction on flora and vegetation communities.
+Implement Tarong West Preliminary Fauna Management Plan (Ecosure 2023c) to address potential impacts of construction on fauna and habitat.
 Develop a traffic management plan that includes measures to minimise impacts of construction on fauna and sensitive environmental areas.
-Develop a Bird and Bat Management Plan (BBMP) to address potential impacts of WTG operation on aerial species.
-Erosion of waterways Best Practice Erosion and Sediment Control Guidelines (IECA 2008) should be followed to prevent off-site impacts to downstream receiving environments.
+Implement the Tarong West Preliminary Bird and Bat Management Plan (BBMP) (Ecosure 2023d) to address potential impacts of WTG operation on aerial species.
+Erosion of waterways Best Practice Erosion and Sediment Control Guidelines (International Erosion Control Association [IECA] 2008) should be followed to prevent off-site impacts to downstream receiving environments.
 Removal of hollow-bearing trees or logs Where possible, logs and hollow limbs cleared during construction should be placed in adjacent vegetation, so they can be used for habitat.
 Removal of potential and active breeding sites Fauna spotter catcher to undertake pre-clear survey to identify habitat features and potential breeding sites prior to clearing works so that eggs or young can be removed and taken to qualified carer.
-A Queensland approved Species Management Plan high risk of impacts should be implemented for potential impacts to the breeding places of threatened and colonial breeding species.
+A Queensland approved Species Management Plan high risk of impacts should be implemented for potential impacts to the breeding places of threatened and colonial breeding species confirmed or considered likely to occur on the project site.
 Death or injury to fauna Fauna spotter catcher to check all habitat prior to and during clearing.
 Fauna spotter catcher should also check creeks and drainage lines for frogs and aquatic fauna prior to any proposed works in waterways.
 Have contact details of qualified carer to take any fauna injured or orphaned during works for rehabilitation.
 Develop a traffic management plan that includes measures to minimise impacts of construction on fauna including: designated access routes restricting vehicle traffic to daylight hours where possible. enforcing strict speed limits.
 Spread of weeds Restricted weed species must be treated prior to construction commencing using an appropriate control technique.
 Reasonable control would include treating individual plants with a registered herbicide, which must be applied by an experienced and licenced weed control contractor.
 Ensure all plant conduct washdowns prior to entering site.
-Spread of pest animals Restricted pest animals must be managed to minimise biosecurity risks.
-During construction and operation, rubbish and food waste should be appropriately stored and disposed off-site to minimise attracting foxes, wild dogs and pigs.
-Contributing